Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 reviewed: 2018-10-17
 ---

 ServiceControl as an application can be used to process the entire message load of a system.
-This articles provides general guidelines, recommendations, and performance benchmarks to help determine the resources to provide for a production environment.
+This article provides general guidelines, recommendations, and performance benchmarks to help determine the resources to provide for a production environment.
 To identify the hardware specifications for any system environment a combination of testing with the system and the information provided below will need to be used.

 ## General Recommendations

-* Use dedicated hardware for ServiceControl in production.
+* Install ServiceControl on a dedicated server in production.
 * 6GB of RAM minimum
-* 2Ghz quad core CPU or better
+* 2 GHz quad core CPU or better
 * [Database Path](/servicecontrol/creating-config-file.md#host-settings-servicecontroldbpath) is located on disks suitable for low latency write operations (fiber, solid state drives, raid 10), with a recommended IOPS of at least 7500.

 NOTE: To ensure disk performance use a benchmark tool, for example [CrystalDiskMark](http://crystalmark.info/software/CrystalDiskMark/index-e.html).